scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Segment Dissemination
+A path look-up in SCION works analogous to a DNS query (section 4 of {{I-D.scion-cp}}):

+* The source endpoint queries the control service in its own AS.
+* The local AS has already at least one segment to one core AS of its local ISD.
+  It uses it to query the core AS' control service for segments to core ASes of the remote ISD.
+* The local AS has now segments also from its local ISD core ASes to core ASes in the remote ISD.
+  The local AS queries the remote ISD's core ASes for segments to the destination AS.
+* The local AS returns all these segments to the endpoint, to be combined.

 Control services may return a large number of path segments for some queries.
 This can cost considerable bandwidth while at the same time